 Appropriate educational programming starts in the classroom with the student, the students' parent(s), and the students' teacher(s).
 Student-specific planning is a process that guides educators in identifying student needs, providing programming supports and monitoring student progress.

-The Pembina Trails Support Services team supports the educational development of students.
+The Pembina Trails Student Services team supports the educational development of students.
 Clinical services are provided by Occupational Therapists, Physical Therapists, Psychologists, School Social Workers and Speech-Language Pathologists.
 Clinicians work with school teams and parents/guardians to assist students who may be having difficulty with learning, communication, behaviour, social-emotional and/or physical development.

 The Student Services team supports teaching and learning by: